 It should be noted that it is also inherently difficult to obtain data about mothers who abandon their infants.
-Because these women have committed a crime, they do not wish to be identified.
-If they are located and identified by law enforcement and subsequently charged with a crime, those who defend them in criminal matters most often advise them not to disclose information about their pregnancies and circumstances surrounding the abandonment of their children.
-What information we have about the mothers who abandoned their infants and have been identified has been collected from interviews with law enforcement who may have had contact with the mothers and from Coroner records.
+It is likely, that because a crime has been committed, they do not wish to be identified.
+Complicated by the likelihood that when they are located and identified by law enforcement and subsequently charged with a crime, they are often advised by their counsel, not to disclose information about their pregnancies and the circumstances surrounding the abandonment of their infants.
+What information we have about the mothers who abandoned their infants, has been collected from interviews with law enforcement, who may have had contact with them as well as from Coroner records.